Marymount College, Gold Coast

 Marymount College is an independent Roman Catholic co-educational secondary school located at Burleigh Waters on the Gold Coast in Queensland, Australia.
 It was established in 1968 by Frank Shine.
-Marymount College is the largest Catholic High School (7-12 only) and the furtherest south non-Government high school on the Queensland coastline.
+Marymount College is the largest Catholic High School (7–12 only) and the furtherest south non-Government high school on the Queensland coastline.

 History

 Marymount College opened in 1968 as a parish secondary school for girls operated by the Missionary Franciscan Sisters of the Immaculate Conception, with sixteen students and two staff.

+The school soon after become coeducational – becoming the first coeducational non-state school in Queensland.

 The school complex (110 acres of land with classrooms, a convent, and a chapel) at Burleigh Waters cost $146,000.
 The Franciscan nuns left the convent and school in 1994, and the convent was demolished in 2013.

 School expansion started almost immediately, with the first extension being built in 1971 and the first new building in 1974.
 The school has since seen extensive expansion, with new buildings or wings being added every few years.
 The most recent addition was in 2015, giving the current campus complex.